 Who Is Getting an Associate’s Degree in Construction Site Management?

 At the countrywide level, the racial-ethnic distribution of building/construction site management/manager majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Building/Construction Site Management/Manager, too.
-About 1.4% of those with this major are international students.
+Americans aren’t the only ones with an interest in Building/Construction Site Management/Manager.
+About 2.4% of those with this major are international students.